LuksOracle/frontend/README.md

 ## Twitter Name Space

 Prove your Twitter and wallet connection using a Chainlink oracle request.

+:warning: Contract must have at least 1 LINK token to do a request :warning:

+:warning: Chainlink node is run locally and will not answer requests if offline during a request :warning:

 If you hold multiple Twitter accounts to one wallet, you can change which Twitter account your wallet directly resolves too as well.

 ## Website Link